-No, neither the law nor (stock exchange) regulations or listing rules provide for a minimum number of non-executive or independent board members.
-Nevertheless, for listed companies, the DCG contains certain disclosure obligations for non-executive members of the board, and the SCBP recommends that the majority of the board should consist of independent members, meaning non-executive members who have either never, or at least not for the past three years, been members of the management, and who have no (or comparatively minor) business relations with the company.
-In addition, proxy adviser guidelines often contain specific requirements regarding the independence of members of the board, typically based on years of service, relationship with significant shareholders, commercial arrangements with the company, and the like.
+No. Nevertheless, for listed companies, the SIX Swiss Exchange Directive on information relating to corporate governance (DCG) contains certain disclosure obligations for non-executive members of the board, and the SCBP recommends that the majority of the board should consist of independent members, meaning non-executive members who have either never, or at least not for the past three years, been members of the management, and who have no (or comparatively minor) business relations with the company.
+In addition, proxy adviser guidelines often contain specific requirements regarding the independence of members of the board, typically based on years of service, the relationship with significant shareholders and commercial arrangements with the company, among other things.

-23 Board size and composition
+Board size and composition